 Bahiagás

-Bahiagás has the largest volumes and is the most profitable of the Gaspart companies.
-The company has experienced strong growth in the petrochemical and automotive sectors and has also recently completed a number of industrial expansion projects that have added significantly to its total volumes.
+Bahiagás has the largest volumes and is the most profitable of the Gaspart LDCs.
+Bahiagás has experienced strong growth in the petrochemical and automotive sectors and has also recently completed a number of industrial expansion projects that have added significantly to its total volumes.
 The State of Bahiá has the third largest natural gas market in Brazil.

 Bahiagás’ ten largest customers and 1999 sales are given below.
 All of Bahiagás customers are currently industrial.